 Black Figure Pottery

 The black-figure technique was developed at the very end of the 7th Century.
 The first step in creating black-figure wares was to place the desired design on the piece as a simple outline, which was then filled in with a liquid clay slip.
 At this stage, details would be added by making incisions deep enough to allow the red clay underneath to show through and then the vessel would be fired.
 Additional details were added in red ochre, which when fired would turn purple to depict clothing, blood and other details.
 Pure clay with minimal iron oxide was used to produce white, often chosen to depict women’s skin, objects, animals and decorative patterns.
 The striking effect quickly became popular and this was the primary technique, especially for depicting narrative scenes, until the rise of the red-figure technique reduced its appeal.

 Red Figure Pottery

-The red figure technique, on the other hand, provided greater potential for more detailed designs, and its employment rose in the 6th century BC.
+The red figure technique, on the other hand, provided greater potential for more detailed designs, and its employment rose in the late 6th century BC.
 For red figure pottery, the background and majority of the vessel are black in colour whilst the decorative figures and patterns are displayed in a contrasting red-orange colour.
-Whereas the black figure technique mainly featured depicted figures in profile, the red figure technique not only enabled enhanced detailing, as, for example, delicate elements as draping in clothing could be painted with thin lines.
+Whereas the black figure technique mainly featured depicted figures in profile, the red figure technique enabled enhanced detailing, for example, delicate elements such as draping in clothing could be painted with thin lines.
 In red-figure pottery, the background of the scenes depicted was coloured in dark liquid clay slip, while the scenes and figures were left unpainted.
 The talented artists used the dark liquid clay slip to draw texture into the fabric of clothing on the figures and add more facial and anatomical details.